szha/gluon-crash-course/nn.md

 # Create a Neural Network

-Now let's look how to create neural networks in Gluo.
-We import the neural network `nn` package from `gluon`.
+Now let's look how to create neural networks in Gluon.
+We first import the neural network `nn` package from `gluon`.

 ```{.python .input  n=1}
 from mxnet import nd